The Benefits of ACHS Membership

-- The ACHS Web site offers opportunity for all viewers to learn "How to Judge the Credibility of an Honor Society" as well as to learn about each of the 66 member societies, including official contact.
+- The ACHS Web site offers opportunity for all viewers to learn "How to Judge the Credibility of an Honor Society" as well as to learn about each of our member societies, including official contact.
 The Chapter Search feature offers university listing of chapters and chapter lists of member societies.
 A Web site template is offered to member societies, and the Vendor Showcase features vendors who exhibit at the Annual Meeting.

 - ACHS provides an annual meeting for member societies to promote mutually beneficial communication, to share best practices of each organization, to find answers to society operational questions, to govern ACHS, and to challenge each other to be the standard bearer—Do Honor.